5 Communication Tips for Procurement Initiative Success

 Writing in SpendMatters recently, Jim shared five communications tips to build support for a new procurement initiative.
 His article caught our eye since we touched on this topic earlier this year, in a conversation with Andrew Bartolini who in this year's CPO Rising report suggested roadshows as a way to get the word out about your spend management initiative.
 Between Jim's and Andrew's recommendations, we're starting to wonder if procurement shouldn't start thinking about having its own marketing department!

 Here are Jim's tips:

-4) Be transparent.
+4) Be Transparent.
 Acknowledge the challenges faced by the new initiative and that it will require hard work.
 Stress how the outcome will be worth the investment of everyone’s time and energy.
 Continually report both accomplishments and savings.
-But most importantly, thank people along the way for the flexibility and contributions.
+But most importantly, thank people along the way for their flexibility and contributions.

 5) Prepare to Answer the Challenge “what’s in it for me?” and “why should I care?” when developing your communications.
 To be successful, you must create followers.
 Before all the compelling facts and hard evidence can convince employees to believe in your new procurement approach they must accept the change emotionally.
 That requires honest dialogue.